Not Quite Write Prize Frequently Asked Questions

 Note that we may exclude identifiable entries from consideration for monetary prizes if we believe it will impact fairness.

 Yes!
-However, you must wait until the results are announced to protect your anonymity during the judging process.
+However, you must wait until the results are announced to preserve the integrity of the blind judging process.

 Even if your story doesn’t win or list, it may gain a new lease on life outside the competition.
 We strongly encourage you to publish your entries on your personal websites or blogs and to seek publication across a range of paid and unpaid markets.

-To be eligible for a cash prize, you will assign to us Non-Exclusive Worldwide English Language rights including print, electronic and audio rights.
-This is to facilitate publication of your entry in a Not Quite Write Prize anthology and possible other works.
+If you win a cash prize, you will assign to us Non-Exclusive Worldwide English Language rights including print, electronic and audio rights in exchange for this prize.
+This is to allow us to publish your entry in a Not Quite Write Prize anthology and possible other works.

 As the assigned rights are non-exclusive, all entrants retain the right to publish their entries elsewhere, including paid markets, after the results are announced.
 More information about rights and publication can be found in the competition rules.